Louisiana State Penitentiary: Reception center and death row

 As of May 2019, the issue was close to being resolved after a 6-year-long court battle.
 A settlement has been reached between the death row inmates and the prison.
 The settlement agreement calls for daily showers for the three Angola inmates of at least 15 minutes; individual ice containers that are replenished promptly by prison staff; individual fans; water faucets in their cells; "IcyBreeze" units or so-called "Cajun coolers"; and the diversion of cool air from the death row guard pod into their cells.
-Even though these measures have already been put in place, the court ruling could take until November 2019 to be made final by Judge Brian Jackson.